-As a related point: Every BN-learning algorithm must have some criterion to decide whether one BN is "better" than another.
+As another comparison: Every BN-learning algorithm must have some criterion to decide whether one BN is "better" than another.
 One component of this criterion is typically fit to the training data.
 Of course, a larger BN can only improve this empirical fit.
 Unfortunately, as a better empirical fit does not guarantee a better fit to the underlying distribution, most learners impose some "penalty" for each additional parameter.
-For example, given training data S, many MDL-based learners score a belief net \mathcal{B} with m parameters as [FY96]
+For example, given training data S, many MDL-based learners score a belief net $\mathcal B$ with m parameters as [FY96]